nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - React utilizes a syntax called JSX to simplify writing HTML and javascript.
 Any js expression is allowed in JSX.
 - React is basically a layer between the DOM and the developer, where JSX syntax is transformed into DOM CreateElement and other statements.
 - Use arrow-function syntax when passing functions or event handlers as props.
 This avoids having the function fire when the page renders.
 - Components remember their state when it is defined in its Constructor.
-Call 'super' when defining the constructor of a subclass.
+Call `super()` when defining the constructor of a subclass.
 - React elements are first-class JavaScript objects and can be passed around as parameters in React apps.
 - When building lists dynamically, which is often done with `Array.map()`, assign a proper key to each item.
 It only needs to be unique between Components and their siblings.
-- React dis-allows storing 'key' items in State; they are used internally by React.
+- React dis-allows storing `key` items in State; they are used internally by React.
+Simply assign them in your code i.e. using `map()` and move along.
 - Components reload when state is changed.
-Before changing data in State: copy the element(s), edit their value(s), then use setState to replace them.
-Calling `slice()` is a good function to copy an array in State.
-The spread operator `...` will also work to copy Arrays and Objects.
+Before changing data in State: copy the element(s), edit their value(s), then use `setState{}` to replace them.
+Calling `slice()` is a good method for copying an array from State.
+The spread operator `...` will also work to copy Arrays and Objects from State.
 - When `setState{}` is called, only the items specified within the braces are changed in State, the rest remain unchanged.
 - Pushing into an array is usual, but consider using `concat()` because it does not mutuate the original array.
-This makes in compatible with State operations.
+This makes it compatible with State operations.
 - Design logic functions to process a single element or state.
 This will simplify the logic and allow returning a meaningful result to the calling function.
+- Remember, javascript functions can be declared and used in React *just like they are in javascript and node*.
+Use this to your advantage to further componentize the solution and for code reuse.

 Arrow Function used for an onClick event: `onClick={() => this.setState({value: 'X'})}`